Health Incident Response Task Force by the U.S. State Department

 2018-06-05, State Department

-In October 2021, the State Department "began a partnership with Johns Hopkins University, so those affected can access the University’s outstanding medical professionals and facilities", as mentioned in this reference https://www.state.gov/anomalous-health-incidents-and-the-health-incident-response-task-force/
+In October 2021, the State Department "began a partnership with Johns Hopkins University, so those affected can access the University’s outstanding medical professionals and facilities", as mentioned in the following reference: https://www.state.gov/anomalous-health-incidents-and-the-health-incident-response-task-force/

-Secretary Antony Blinken, 2021-12-21: "I appreciated the opportunity to visit John Hopkins Medicine, where State Department colleagues are receiving treatment for possible Anomalous Health Incidents.
+On 21st December 2021, Secretary Blinken stated on X (formerly Twitter): "I appreciated the opportunity to visit John Hopkins Medicine, where State Department colleagues are receiving treatment for possible Anomalous Health Incidents.
 I am committed to ensuring top-notch treatment for our people, and Hopkins Medicine has an impressive, multidisciplinary program."

 https://twitter.com/SecBlinken/status/1473488035782316039